jpl12345/SPY_prediction_analysis/README.md

 ## Future Work
 Model-related:
 1. Fine-tuning and optimizing the XGBoost model
-3. Exploring other models such as LSTM
+2. Exploring other models such as LSTM
+3. SHAP (SHapley Additive exPlanations) values and partial dependence plots exploration to derive improved predictive rules

 Feature selection and optimization:
-1. Exploring the effect of only keeping the top 3 indicators for the prediction of S&P500
-2. Exploring other indicators within FRED and beyond FRED.
+1. Exploring other indicators within FRED and beyond FRED.
+2. Exploring the effect of using only daily indicators instead of the current mix of daily, monthly and quarterly indicators.

 ---